 In this series, Georgia Tech Arts hosts virtual conversations with Georgia Tech alumni working in the arts and creative fields.
 While many Yellow Jackets go into careers in line with what they studied at school, there are some who find themselves putting their degrees to use within creative industries.
-Learn how these Georgia Tech alumni intertwined their passions with their degrees to chart exciting career paths while leading and championing innovation.
+Join us on Facebook Live to learn how these Georgia Tech alumni intertwined their passions with their degrees to chart exciting career paths while leading and championing innovation.

 Makenna Carroll, MGT 2011